jenniezheng/Notes/EEM16/general.md

 **Labels** may be one-hot (array of N-1 zeros and 1 one) or single number in base 2

 **Encoding** is a method of effectively storing information with compression.

-What matters in Encoding:
+What matters:
 - Mechanism  with Devices and Components
 - Efficiency with Bits Needed
 - Reliability with Immunity to Noise
 - Security with Encryption
+are
 Implementation of Encoding:
 - Huffman algorithm when not all bits are equally probable
 - Other algorithms when encoding multiple bits at same time